6.10.15 Scatter Matrix

-- To change the background color of the entire window, select Format: Page Properties to open the Plot Details dialog.
-This dialog can also be accessed by double clicking inside the Scatter Matrix window.
+- To change the background color of the entire window, select Format: Page to open the Plot Details dialog.
+This dialog can also be accessed by double-clicking inside the Scatter Matrix window.
 In the Display tab, click on the Color drop-down and click on an empty color well beneath Custom.
 This opens the Colors dialog box where you can define custom colors.

-- To specify the background color of the layers with scatter plots without changing the background color of the histograms or the rest of the graph,
+- To change the background color of the scatter plot layers without changing the background color of the histograms or the rest of the graph,

-double click on the one layer of the scatter plot to open the dialog.
-Go to Background tab, and set Color to White.
+double-click on a scatter plot to open the Plot Details dialog.
+Click the Background tab, and set Color to White.